-- .1 The keeping of small domestic animals (ie. cats, dogs) is permitted in all Zoning Districts, subject to relevant Bylaws and legislations governing noise and public health; however, breeding kennels and boarding kennels are discretionary uses within select Zoning Districts. - .2 On residential sites or sites proposed for subdivision for a residential use, animals shall not be pastured within 15.0 metres of any dwelling or well, not owned by the owner of the animals.
-No buildings or structures intended to contain birds or animals shall be located within 30.0 metres of a dwelling, property line or well for potable water.
+.1 The keeping of small domestic animals (ie. cats, dogs) is permitted in all Zoning Districts, subject to relevant Bylaws and legislations governing noise and public health; however, breeding kennels and boarding kennels are discretionary uses within select Zoning Districts.